Calling an annual general meeting

 Giving lot owners notice

 Each lot owner must be given a written notice of the annual general meeting.
-It is the secretary’s job to send the notice taking into account information about who is authorised to call the meeting.

 The notice must include: